 - Images will be allowed globally, including 3rd party images

-- 1st party frames will be allowed globally, though only for the site being visited
+- 1st party frames will be allowed globally, though only for the domain being visited

 Unless you only want your changes to be temporary, always remember to click the padlock icon to save them.

 Note that in the screenshots that follow, the 1st party cookies block in the global scope will not be green as in the one above due to an oversight on my part when i created the screenshots.